johann-solo/oliveandmango.github.io/_posts/blog/2017-05-07-coffee-scrub.md

 excerpt: <p>Can't make it to the spa?
 This scrub is effective and easy to make</p>
 ---

 It's always a nice treat to be able to have a few minutes to yourself to do a little pampering.
 I know with many of you especially you mom's, that putting moisturising body lotion on counts as pampering and so it should.
-When we take a couple of minutes to do these simple things we feel a little better - for me I feel like a new person, and all it takes is some  dry brushing for a couple minutes and using my little DIY scrub in the showers.
+When we take a couple of minutes to do these simple things we feel a little better - for me I feel like a new person, and all it takes is some  dry brushing for a couple minutes and using my little DIY scrub in the shower.
 I feel like I washed away the day and can go on or at least feel a little rebooted.
 <br>
 <br>